[R.O. 1997 § 425.010; Ord. No. 207 § 1, 2-26-1996; Ord. No. 221 § 1, 4-8-1996; Ord. No. 1488 § 1, 2-25-2008]

 - Practices, procedures or a schedule of activities to reduce the amount of sediment and other pollutants in stormwater discharges associated with construction and land disturbance activities.

 - CONSTRUCTION SEASON

-- March first (1st) to November first (1st) of any given calendar year.
+- March 1 to November 1 of any given calendar year.

 - Any channel that conveys surface runoff through a site.

 - The wearing away of land surface through the action of wind or water.

 - EROSION CONTROL

 - Any best management practices (BMP) that prevents or minimizes erosion.

 - Any act by which earth, sand, gravel, rock or any other similar material is cut into, dug, uncovered, removed, displaced, relocated or bulldozed and shall include the conditions resulting therefrom.

 - Any act by which earth, sand, gravel, rock or any other similar material is deposited, placed, pushed, pulled or transported to a place other than the place from which it was excavated and shall include the conditions resulting therefrom.